eea/gemet/docs/overview/source/views.rst

 * **RelationsView**
     Displays the existing relations inside a group, given as a parameter.

+* **PaginatorView**
+    A helper view, that paginates the concepts of the site.
+Can filter by the first letter of the concept.

+* **ThemeConceptsView**
+    Extends the PaginatorView, for presenting the concepts that are included in a specific Theme.

+* **AlphabeticView**
+    Extends the PaginatorView and presents a list of concepts in alphabetic order.

 Detail View - displays the details of a single entry from the database
 ----------------------------------------------------------------------